 The fact that Grakn adds knowledge graph system capabilities on top of a graph database, all governed by a simple language, makes it the ideal tool both for effectively exploring large datasets and to build AI-based applications.
 With the added (huge) value that our schema-first approach guarantees the logical integrity of the data.

 During the course of the Academy lessons, you will build step by step a fully functional Grakn knowledge graph, starting from the schema, loading data, adding inference rules and performing distributed analytics on it.
 You will learn the fundamentals of Grakn and Graql and you will learn more about our data model.

 At the end of the Academy, you will be able to take full advantage of the Grakn software stack for your intelligent applications and you will be ready to start developing with it.

 In this section you will find questions and exercises that you should be able to solve after reading each of the guides that make up the Grakn Academy.
 They are used to make sure that you have understood the topics covered.
 The more technical the guides become, the more you will find exercises sprinkled along the text.

 For this lesson, the exercises are quite free-form, so feel free to answer them as you see fit:

-What are the main components of a knowledge based systems?
+What are the main components of a knowledge graph systems?

-What differentiates a knowledge base from a database?
+What differentiates a knowledge graph from a database?